roborracle/case-changer/RAILWAY_DEPLOYMENT_CHECKLIST.md

 - ❌ Database connection errors
 - ❌ Session file errors
 - ❌ Cache file errors
-- ✅ Clean stderr output only
+- ✅ Clean `stderr` output only

 ## Common Issues & Solutions

 ### Issue: 500 Error on Homepage
-**Cause**: Livewire serialization failure **Solution**: Ensure all components use getter methods for services

-### Issue: Text Not Auto-Converting
-**Cause**: Debounce delay or wire:model configuration **Solution**: Remove `.debounce` modifier from wire:model

-### Issue: Session Errors
-**Cause**: File-based sessions on ephemeral filesystem **Solution**: Use SESSION_DRIVER=cookie

-### Issue: Cache Errors
-**Cause**: File-based cache on ephemeral filesystem **Solution**: Use CACHE_STORE=array

-### Issue: HTTPS Redirect Loop
-**Cause**: Proxy configuration issue
-**Solution**: Check public/index.php proxy detection
+**Cause**: Missing dependencies, incorrect configuration, or PHP errors.
+**Solution**: Check Railway build and runtime logs for specific error messages.
+Ensure `APP_KEY` is set.

+### Issue: "This site can't be reached" or SSL errors locally
+**Cause**: Browser HSTS caching for `localhost` or `127.0.0.1`.
+**Solution**: Clear browser HSTS cache for `localhost` or use `127.0.0.1` in an incognito window.
+The server is confirmed to serve HTTP.

 ## Production Principles

 ### What This App IS:
 - ✅ A stateless text converter
-- ✅ A single-page tool
+- ✅ A single-page tool (in terms of core interaction)
 - ✅ Request-scoped processing
-- ✅ Client-side state only
+- ✅ Server-rendered UI with minimal client-side JavaScript

 ### What This App IS NOT:
 - ❌ A database-driven application
 - ❌ A user account system
 - ❌ A data persistence platform
 - ❌ A file storage service
+- ❌ A client-side reactive application (Livewire/Alpine.js removed)

 ## Emergency Rollback

 If deployment fails:
-1. Revert to previous deployment in Railway dashboard
+1. Revert to previous deployment in Railway dashboard.
-2. Check environment variables haven't changed
+2. Check environment variables haven't changed.
-3. Verify nixpacks.toml is present
+3. Verify `nixpacks.toml` is present.
-4. Ensure git branch is clean
+4. Ensure git branch is clean.

 ## Success Criteria

 Deployment is successful when:
-- ✅ All pages load without 500 errors
+- ✅ All pages load without 500 errors.
-- ✅ All converters work instantly
+- ✅ All 172 converters work correctly via the main form.
-- ✅ No file/database errors in logs
+- ✅ No file/database errors in logs.
-- ✅ HTTPS works correctly
+- ✅ HTTPS works correctly in production (HTTP locally).
-- ✅ Performance is acceptable (<2s page load)
+- ✅ Performance is acceptable (<2s page load).
+- ✅ The UI matches the original design specifications.

 ---